n123git/YWSaveEditor/README.md

 - The community — for reverse engineering efforts and feedback.

 ## Footnotes
 <a name="footnote-1"></a>1.
 By 3DS, I am referring to the 3DS and 2DS family of systems, including but not limited to the "New" remakes.
-Although note that the device in question must be homebrewed.
-See [this](https://3ds.hacks.guide) page for instructions on how to homebrew your device, and see [this](https://www.nintendo.com/en-gb/Hardware/Nintendo-3DS-Family/Nintendo-3DS-Family-94560.html) for more information on the family of systems.
+See [this](https://www.nintendo.com/en-gb/Hardware/Nintendo-3DS-Family/Nintendo-3DS-Family-94560.html) for more information on the family of systems.<br/>
+<a name="footnote-2"></a>2.
+A homebrewed 3DS refers to a 3DS which has had cfw (Custom Firmware) installed to remove limitations - namely signature checks, allowing for custom applications.
+You can mod ANY 3DS by following the instructions [here](https://3ds.hacks.guide).